-- For a 360 degree bird's-eye view of the town take a walk up the Spion Kopf hill.
+- For a 360 degree bird's-eye view of the town take a walk up the Spion Kop hill.
 From here you will see the heritage listed gravel-surface football oval.

-- Also take an above ground tour exploring the remnants of the old Mount Lyell open cut operations.
+- Take an above ground tour exploring the remnants of the old Mount Lyell open cut operations.

 - The Iron Blow on Gormanston Hill was the very first local gold mine made a fortune not from gold but from the copper in the ore that continues to be Queenstown's principal product.

 - The LARQ gallery displays works of local and visiting artists inspired by the unique light and colours of Queenstown, a town like no other.